Curiously enough the first time the word geology appears in written form is in the last will of an Italian naturalist in 1603.

 “In now addressing my brother -geologists – and under this term I would comprehend all who take an interest in the progress of a science whose problems are inseparably interwoven with the whole study of nature – I have been influenced by the conviction that it is good for us, as workers in the same field, occasionally to pause and question ourselves as to the ultimate bearing of our investigations.”David Page (1863): The Philosophy of Geology.

 However, the word geology itself has much older roots.
-In his last will written in 1603, the Italian Renaissance naturalist Ulisse Aldrovandi (1522-1605) introduced the term “giologia” to refer to the study of “fossilia” – the unearthed things.
-The new science “giologia,” so Aldrovandi’s hope, would study the origin of rocks, minerals, petrified organisms (Aldrovandi recognized some fossils as once living things) and the layers of earth.
+In his last will written in 1603, the Italian Ulisse Aldrovandi (1522-1605) introduced the term “giologia” to refer to the study of fossilia – the unearthed things.
+Aldrovandi was a philosopher and physician, but also collector of animal and plant species, fossils, rocks, and minerals.
+Supposedly he owned the most marvelous collection of his time.
+A visitor remarks that his collection comprised over 18.000 of “all objects of the natural world, found on and in the Earth, in the air and in the water.”
+Aldrovandi didn’t only collect, but also carefully studied the fossila.
+Giologia, the later science of geology, so Aldrovandi’s hope, would study the origin of rocks, minerals, petrified organisms (Aldrovandi recognized some fossils as once-living things) and the Earth itself.